One idea could change the world—or corporate real estate as we know it.

 Awards Submission Title:

-Provide a descriptor, not a creative title.
-For example: call center headquarters for xyz organization in City, State, Country; NOT “Daring to be Different.”
+Provide a descriptive, not a creative, title.
+For example: “Call Center Headquarters for XYZ Organization in Dallas, Texas, USA”, not “Daring to be Different.”

 Describe the initiative and why you created it.
-Give emphasis to key objectives and how these objectives contributed to the overall organizational objectives and strategies.
+Emphasize key objectives and how these objectives contributed to the overall organizational objectives and strategies.

 Collaboration: (if applicable)